Skaps664/potential-invention/Day 2/ReadME.md

 Second Page is about forms

 3rd.
 Web_Structure

-Thtis is the last only html site and covers the basic structure of any website
+This is the last only html site and covers the basic structure of any website
 i-e:
   Header
   NavBar